arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 # Setup

 This is documentation on installing Java onto my computer.
-In this case, i will be doing it on Gentoo Linux.
-I will be going blind on this so I may make some mistakes along the way so bear with me.
+In this case, I will be doing it on Gentoo Linux.
+I will be going blind on this with nothing other than the documentation I'm reading.

 Something not many people may know about myself is that I took Java classes in college.
-Admittedly, I haven't coded anything in Java since then.
+Admittedly, as of the time I'm writing this, I haven't coded anything in Java since then.

 This isn't so much a guide or tutorial but just documenting the steps I had to take to install everything needed.

-I will be following a few resources that will be linked on the bottom of this page.
-I'll go into root and install the JDK.

 ## Installing OpenJDK

 I'll be installing OpenJDK, Oracle's open-source JDK.
 I'm gonna do it as root.
 {% highlight console %}